Special Vehicles in Iowa

 Fees and Forms

-The fee to receive a title for a newly purchased snowmobile is $10.
-All snowmobiles must be titled in your county of residence within 30 days of purchase.
+The fee to receive a title for a newly purchased snowmobile is $11.50.
+All snowmobiles must be titled in your county of residence within 30 days of purchase from a private party.

 Motorcycles should be registered at your nearest county treasurer's office, but the exact process to follow will depend upon how you acquired your vehicle.